 - PLACE our students in internships and jobs upon graduation; connect with the business community to establish college, industry and government partnerships

 - ENGAGE and organize ourselves for success; student and excellence centric; increased internal and external collaboration

 - FUND the vision

-In 2013-14, WVU provided over $394 million in financial aid (grants, loans, work study, and scholarships).
+In 2015-16, WVU provided over $394 million in financial aid (grants, loans, work-study, and scholarships).
 The average package was $16,291.
 The WVU undergraduate scholarship program awards in excess of $24 million a year; more than 7,100 students benefit from this program annually.
 Athletics

 A member of the Big 12 Conference, WVU competes in 17 intercollegiate varsity sports.
-With the reintroduction of men’s golf, WVU will have 18 sports at the start of the 2015-2016 academic year.
+With the reintroduction of men’s golf, WVU will have 18 sports at the start of the 2016-2017 academic year.
+Libraries

 In August 2012, Forbes ranked WVU 30th nationally in its list of Best Buy Colleges.
 The Forbes list assigns schools a quality rank based on academic offerings, graduate career prospects, graduation rates, and typical graduate debt, then divides that number by the school’s in-state tuition and fees.
 WVU is Forbes’ sixth-best-buy among land-grant institutions.